Each bankruptcy chapter offers unique benefits that will differ depending on whether you or your company files for bankruptcy. It's important to know

 Tip for sole proprietors.
 Sometimes a Chapter 7 can help a sole proprietor in a service-oriented business, such as accountants and coaches, remain open and be more profitable.
 A sole proprietor can wipe out personal and business debt in Chapter 7.
 People who provide services rarely need to worry about losing the property necessary to run the business.
 Plus, most states allow a filer to protect some amount of professional tools.
 Finally—and this is the key that allows this to work—a trustee can’t sell an individual’s labor.
 The sole proprietor will be free to continue providing the service after the bankruptcy case ends (and possibly during the bankruptcy itself—more below).

-Also, the Chapter 7 trustee will likely sell the property quickly, and probably for less than the owner would sell it, leaving a liable owner to pay a more substantial portion of the business’s debt.
+The Chapter 7 trustee will likely sell the property quickly, and probably for less than the owner would sell it, leaving a liable owner to pay a more substantial portion of the business’s debt.

 Finally, many small business people don’t find that filing for Chapter 7 bankruptcy offers enough value to offset the scrutiny involved—and it could increase personal liability.
 Notably, filing raises the chances that a creditor will allege misdealings such as fraud, thereby opening the door to personal responsibility, mainly because even if the case is meritless, defending it will be expensive.
 And a partnership virtually never files for bankruptcy because if the assets aren’t sufficient to pay the debt, the trustee might look to the partners for payment.

 A Chapter 11 case helps when an operating business generates income but not enough to cover expenses.
 The debtor and creditors agree to new payment terms in a plan of reorganization.
 Historically, Chapter 11 bankruptcy has been too expensive for a small business to use.
 Now another option exists.
-Chapter 11, subdivision V offers a cheaper, more streamlined way for a small company to reorganize debt and stay in business.
+Chapter 11, Subchapter V offers a cheaper, more streamlined way for a small company to reorganize debt and stay in business.
 Chapter 12 provides a more straightforward reorganization strategy to farmers and fishermen than what is ordinarily available under Chapter 11.

 A small business owner who files individually (in the person’s, not the business’s name) can use bankruptcy to minimize personal expenses, thereby leaving more income for the company.
 Filing for bankruptcy can also wipe out the individual’s liability to pay for business debt after a business closure.
 However, depending on your business and the bankruptcy trustee, you might need to close your business while you’re in bankruptcy (but not always).